buildkite/docs/pages/agent/v3/tokens.md

 ## Finding and creating tokens

 When you create a new organization in Buildkite, a default agent token is created.
-This token can be used for testing and development, but it's recommended to create new, specific tokens for each new environment.
+You can use this token for testing and development, but creating new, specific tokens for each new environment is recommended.

 Tokens can be found and managed on your [Agent Tokens page](https://buildkite.com/organizations/-/agent-tokens).